OpenG2P/openg2p-erp-docker/helm/README.md

 7. Login to postgres user using:

-`psql -h localhost -d openg2p -U postgres -p 5432`
+`psql -h localhost -d bitnami_odoo -U postgres -p 5432`

 8. After logging in to postgres-pod,grant superuser access to openg2p user using:

-`ALTER ROLE openg2p SUPERUSER;`
+`ALTER ROLE bn_odoo SUPERUSER;`

-9. Log in to openg2p database(User : openg2p,Password : openg2p) :

-`psql -h localhost -d openg2p -U openg2p -p 5432`
 `CREATE EXTENSION pg_trgm;`

-10. Access odoo by port forwarding to localhost:8069.
+9. Access odoo by port forwarding to localhost:8069.
 (Port forward openg2p-odoo pod using `Shift+F` then enter the port.
 Access it in your browser with localhost:8069 which is the default port)

-11. Activate developer mode which is in the settings menu and update App list(top left corner) by going to apps menu and refresh page.
+10. Activate developer mode which is in the settings menu and update App list(top left corner) by going to apps menu and refresh page.

-12. Search for openg2p modules in apps menu.
+11. Search for openg2p modules in apps menu.

-13. Install all openg2p addons from the apps menu.
+12. Install all openg2p addons from the apps menu.

 ## Steps to install ODK Central and Collect